msr2009/Enrich/enrich/sphinx/aligner.rst

 used by :py:class:`~seqlib.variant.VariantSeqLib` objects to align variants to the wild type sequence.

-.. note:: Alignment is typically disabled for performance reasons unless the user is interested in indel mutations.

 .. note:: This module uses Python's :py:class:`Exception` instead of :py:class:`~enrich_error.EnrichError` for portability.

 :py:class:`~seqlib.aligner.Aligner` class